Christopher Potter (MP): In France

 In 1788 Potter left England to make a new career in France.
-Settling in Paris, Potter in 1789 established potteries there, and assumed credit for the introduction of printing on porcelain and glass to France, acknowledging that the discovery of the technique had been made in England some 20 years before.
+Settling in Paris, Potter in 1789 established potteries there, and assumed credit for the introduction of transfer printing on porcelain and glass to France, acknowledging that the discovery of the technique had been made in England some 20 years before.
 Backed by a favourable report from two members of the Academy of Sciences and by Sylvan Bailly, the mayor of Paris, he petitioned the National Assembly for a seven years' patent, promising to give a fourth of the profits to the poor, and to teach his process to French apprentices.
 No action was taken on his petition, but he enjoyed for years a virtual monopoly.
 He also reopened the Chantilly porcelain works, which had been closed through the emigration of the Condé family; he there employed five hundred men, and produced nine thousand dozen plates a month.
 He opened further potteries at Montereau and Forges-les-Eaux.
 In the autumn of 1793, when the English in France were arrested as hostages for Toulon, he was imprisoned at Beauvais and Chantilly.

 In 1796 he was the bearer to Lord Malmesbury at Paris of an offer from Barras to conclude peace, for a bribe of £500,000.
 At the industrial exhibition of 1798 on the Champ de Mars, the first held in Paris, he was awarded one of the twelve major prizes for white pottery.
 At the exhibition of 1802 he was one of the twenty-five gold medallists who dined with Napoleon Bonaparte.
 By this time he had given up all his factories except that at Montereau, which lasted through the 19th century.